By Jens de Kanter

 See it with your own eyes

-Interested in seeing an automated solution live?
-At the Composites Europe 2018 on November 6 to 8 in Stuttgart, Airborne will (together with Gunnar and Schmalz) showcase it’s smart automated kitting solution live in Hall 9, booth C09.
+At the Composites Europe 2018 in Stuttgart, Airborne (together with Gunnar and Schmalz) showcased it’s smart automated kitting solution.
 That’s right!
-We will fly in our robotic solution so you can witness how a ’plug and play’ automation cell looks and works: from cutting the material, to ply picking and sorting them into a buffer station – and all in the right order.
+We flew in our robotic solution so you could witness how a ’plug and play’ automation cell looks and works: from cutting the material, to ply picking and sorting them into a buffer station – and all in the right order.
 Like to more about our automated composites manufacturing solutions?
-Please arrange your meeting with us at the Composites Europe!
+Feel free to contact Airborne.

 This blog also was published at Jens de Kanters’ Linkedin profile, please reach out and connect to him!